strigo/strigo-rest-docs/content/classes.md

 ---------               | -------  | -------
 `id`                    | String   | The class's unique identifier.
 `name`                  | String   | The class's name.
 `owner`                 | String   | The email or unique ID of the org member who created the class.
+Note that this is currently automatically inferred from the request, and has not effect on functionality.
 `description`           | String   | The class's description.
 `resources`             | List     | The lab resources chosen for the class (see [resources](#resources.md).
 `presentation_notes`    | List     | The presentation notes added to the class's presentation (see [presentation notes](#presentation-notes.md).